 Real-world humans generally don't need to worry about dangers above them.
 We spend most of our time indoors beneath a stable ceiling, and when we're outdoors we are too big to worry about airborne predators like hawks.
 But this isn't the real world.
 There's a reason that so many sci-fi and horror monsters attack from above: people don't look upward most of the time.
 Dungeons have plenty of things which are perfectly happy to dwell on ceilings: spiders, vampires, chokers, piercers, ettercaps, darkmantles, stirges, giant bats, the list goes on.

 Look up.
 Worst-case scenario, it costs you a moment to say "I look above me" and the GM spends a moment describing a blank ceiling.
 But the one time you spot a ceiling covered in monsters, you'll be glad that you looked.

 Don't forget the loot

 Sometimes you're so happy that you defeated the monster that you rest, recover, and depart without collecting their belongings.
-Killing things and taking their stuff has been a fundamental element of DnD-style games since ODnD, and nothing has changed.
+Killing things and taking their stuff has been a fundamental element of Dungeon Fantasy games since ODnD, and little has changed.
 Your enemies' belongings will make up the lion's share of your income, so don't do yourself the disservice of leaving it on the ground where you found it.

 Be sure to identify any items which might be magical.
 Some items are cursed, and using them without first identifying them can cause you all sorts of trouble.